Professor Joshua Weitz

 School of Biology, Georgia Tech

 The Weitz group is interested in the structure and dynamics of complex biological systems.
-The research group includes ecologists, mathematicians, physicists and bioinformaticians working on three major research themes: (i) viral dynamics at the molecular, population and evolutionary scales; (ii) systems biology and bioinformatics; (iii) theoretical ecology and epidemiology; (iv) the structure and function of vascular networks.
+The research group includes ecologists, mathematicians, physicists and bioinformaticians working on three major research themes: (i) viral dynamics at the molecular, population and evolutionary scales; (ii) theoretical ecology and evolutionary biology; (iii) the structure and function of vascular networks.
 The work in the Weitz group is primarily theoretical in nature, and utilizes the tools of nonlinear dynamics, stochastic processes, and large-scale data analysis to interact with experimentalists.

 |News: Recent paper on growth and interaction of rice roots is featured in PNAS First Look.|